alojine/hash-algorithm/README.md

-# blockchain
-repository for blockchain projects
+# Hash-algorithm for custom blockchain

 ## Pseudocode
 ```